Haiti: Geology

 There are blind thrust faults associated with the Enriquillo-Plantain Garden fault system over which Haiti lies.
-After the earthquake of 2010, there was no evidence of surface rupture and geologists' findings were based on seismological, geological and ground deformation data.

-The northern boundary of the fault is where the Caribbean tectonic plate shifts eastwards by about 20 mm per year in relation to the North American Plate.
+After the earthquake of 2010, there was no evidence of surface rupture, and geologists' findings were based on seismological, geological and ground deformation data.
+The northern boundary of the fault is where the Caribbean plate shifts eastwards by about 20 mm per year in relation to the North American plate.
 The strike-slip fault system in the region has two branches in Haiti, the Septentrional-Oriente fault in the north and the Enriquillo-Plantain Garden fault in the south.

-A 2007 earthquake hazard study, noted that the Enriquillo-Plantain Garden fault zone could be at the end of its seismic cycle and concluded that a worst-case forecast would involve a 7.2 M_{w} earthquake, similar in size to the 1692 Jamaica earthquake.
+A 2007 earthquake hazard study notes that the Enriquillo-Plantain Garden fault zone could be at the end of its seismic cycle and concludes that a worst-case forecast would involve a 7.2 M_{w} earthquake, similar in size to the 1692 Jamaica earthquake.
 A study team performing a hazard assessment of the fault system recommended "high priority" historical geologic rupture studies, as the fault was fully locked and had recorded few earthquakes in the preceding 40 years.
-The magnitude 7.0 2010 Haiti earthquake happened on this fault zone on 12 January 2010.
+A magnitude 7.0 earthquake happened on this fault zone on 12 January 2010.

-Haiti also has rare elements such as gold, which can be found at The Mont Organisé gold mine.

-Haiti has no currently active volcanoes.
-No volcanic activity has been experienced since the Miocene age.
+Haiti has rare elements such as gold, which can be found at the Mont Organisé gold mine.
+There are no currently active volcanoes; no volcanic activity has been experienced since the Miocene age.